dominpo/ruby-and-chef-hacking-for-azure/README.md

 In this hackfest repo, we are going to:

-* Code in Ruby language to provision Azure resources using the [Ruby SDK for Azure](https://github.com/azure/azure-sdk-for-ruby)
+* Write some Ruby code to provision Azure resources using the [Ruby SDK for Azure](https://github.com/azure/azure-sdk-for-ruby)

-* Automate the process with Chef using [Chef Provider for Azure](https://github.com/pendrica/chef-provisioning-azurerm)
+* Automate the provisioning process with Chef using [Chef Provider for Azure](https://github.com/pendrica/chef-provisioning-azurerm)

-* Setup the DevOps pipeline with Chef, Github and Jenkins for Windows Azure
+* Setup the DevOps pipeline with Chef, Github and Jenkins

 ## Part 1 - Ruby code to provision your Azure Resources